-c) Whether any University facilities were utilized in the conception or reduction to practice of the invention, and if so, the extent of such use; and d) Whether any University students or staff were utilized in or contributed to the conception or reduction to practice of the invention.
+Whether any University facilities were utilized in the conception or reduction to practice of the invention, and if so, the extent of such use; and d) Whether any University students or staff were utilized in or contributed to the conception or reduction to practice of the invention.

-11 The Bayh-Dole Act of 1980, 35 U.S.C. §§ 200-212, allows Universities and other non-profit organizations to retain title to federallyfunded inventions and requires that strict reporting requirements be met.
+3The Bayh-Dole Act of 1980, 35 U.S.C. §§ 200-212, allows Universities and other non-profit organizations to retain title to federally-funded inventions and requires that strict reporting requirements be met.
 It is therefore critical that inventors provide a prompt and thorough disclosure to the University so that the University can properly evaluate the disclosure and elect to either retain or decline title to such inventions in a timely manner.

-disclosure of an invention shall contain information in such detail as is deemed necessary by the Administrator to allow for a review of its patentability and commercial potential, and shall detail the specific utility or application of the invention.
+Administrator to allow for a review of its patentability and commercial potential, and shall detail the specific utility or application of the invention.